DataLayerHost/twilio-txms-service/README.md

-# TXMS Twilio service
+# TxMS Twilio Service

-You can deploy this function to create your own TXMS service on Twilio.
+Deploy this function to establish your own TxMS service via Twilio.

 ## Installation

-Node.js 14 is expected
+Ensure you have Node.js 14 installed.

-### Creation of environment variables
+### Setting Up Environment Variables

-To start development version create `.env` file in the root of the project.
+For the development version, create a `.env` file in the project's root directory.
+The `.env` file should contain the following:

-Contents of `.env` file:

 ```sh
 ACCOUNT_SID=…